newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-stream/README.md

 Setting up the cache is optional but **strongly recommended**.
 The cache is used to keep track of the latest event ID received.
-In case there is an interruption in the integration, when it comes back only again it will start requesting events from the ID stored in the cache.
+In case there is an interruption in the integration, when it comes back online again it will start requesting events from the ID stored in the cache.
 If the cache is not set, all the events generated during the offline period will be lost.